Van Blerk denies perjury charges

 Prosper Dembedza Court Correspondent

-The perjury trial of former Pokugara properties general manager Mr Michael Van Blerk continued today with him insisting that he never committed any offence.
+THE perjury trial of former Pokugara Properties general manager Michael van Blerk continued yesterday with him insisting that he never committed any offence.

-Van Blerk denied any wrong doing during cross examination with prosecutor Mr Zivanai Macharaga.
+Van Blerk denied any wrong doing during cross examination by prosecutor Mr Zivanai Macharaga.

 At the last sitting, the State’s second witness was warned against smuggling hearsay evidence during cross examination.

-The witness who is a former employee of the City of Harare Mr Roy Nyabvure tried to smuggle in hearsay evidence by claiming that the permits given to George Katsimberis were valid because he had seen other documents that indicate that the permits had been submitted.
+The witness, who is a former employee of the City of Harare, Mr Roy Nyabvure, suggested that the permits given to George Katsimberis were valid because he had seen other documents that indicate that the permits had been submitted.

-After lengthy submissions, Harare regional magistrate Mr Ngoni Nduna concurred with Advocate Zhuwarara that Nyabvure, as a former employee of City of Harare, could not comment on documents that he did not create or was a custodian of because that would be hearsay evidence.
+After lengthy submissions, Harare regional magistrate Mr Ngoni Nduna concurred with Adv Zhuwarara that Nyabvure could not comment on documents that he did not create or was a custodian of because that would be hearsay evidence.

-Advocate Zhuwarara said City of Harare officials are on record in other proceedings stating that the permits that Katsimberis has were obtained fraudulently.
+Adv Zhuwarara said City of Harare officials are on record in other proceedings as stating that the permits that Katsimberis has were obtained fraudulently.

-He said Nyabvure could not testify to the fact that the permits were valid based on documents which he, himself, did not create.

-On the previous sitting, Katsimberis testified under cross examination by Advocate Zhuwarara who asked him if he was the one who went to the Cleveland Council House to get the building plan stamped.
+On the previous sitting, Katsimberis testified under cross examination by Adv Zhuwarara who asked him if he was the one who went to the Cleveland Council House to get the building plan stamped.

 Katsimberis admitted that he sent his engineer to Cleveland House to get the building plan of cluster houses that he was supposed to build in Borrowdale.